 - 4.5 #5.
 Smiths' Adjustable Angle Pull-Thru Knife Sharpener Work

 - 4.6 #6.
 Cubikook Sharpener CS-T01 3-Stage Work Sharp Knife

 - 4.7 7.
 Smith's Pocket Pal PP1 Manual Knife Sharpener

 - 5 Types of Sharpening Stone for knife

 - 6 My selection criteria for the best sharpener for knife

 Why it’s worth owning a knife sharpener?

 Do you get excited to check it out every time you get a new kitchen knife?
-In the following paragraphs, I am going to discuss why having a knife sharpener is worth it.
+In the following paragraphs, I am going to discuss why having a good knife sharpener is worth it, so allow me!

 Despite different brands or materials, your new knife undoubtedly makes the ideal cut.
 While every movement you make with it seems natural, precision is spot-on.
 On the other hand, the process of preparing a meal feels too fast and exhilarating while using this knife.
 Besides, you snick the wrong thing and chip or break the knife immediately.
 But dullness does not occur out of the blue.
 Instead, it is a slow-paced, almost imperceptible transformation.

 Nevertheless, whenever you make use of the knife, burrs and chips build at a microscopic level.
 Furthermore, these gradually accumulate, requiring you to exert a little more effort with each cut.
 After that, however, precision becomes more challenging to pull off.
 Before too long, you will find yourself scrutinizing how to move towards the food with your knife without leaving many rags or tears.
 Instead, a dull knife stifles your creativity rather than encouraging it.